Mousuni Island is a new addition to the list of best weekend destinations near Kolkata but has become quite popular in the last few years.

 Of course, I used to leave them *lol* but only while sleeping at night.
 Oh yes, we all used to go to the beach in the evening.
 Just a heads-up that there were no lights at the beach.

-It uses to be jet black and we generally used phone flashes just to see the purple shell crabs which usually come out during the evening.
+It used to be jet black and we generally used phone flashes just to see the purple shell crabs which usually come out during the evening.
 They were huge shell crabs and they were beautiful.

 Best time to Visit Mousuni Island